 - The pension received by a cleric from the Clergy Pension Plan and distributions from The Episcopal Church Retirement Savings Plan ("RSVP") sponsored by The Church Pension Fund are designated as housing allowance for federal income tax purposes.
 To the extent that these amounts were from contributions to the Clergy Pension Plan and the RSVP from earnings generated from ministerial services and are spent for qualified housing expenses for the cleric's primary residence, they may be excluded from taxation, subject to the housing allowance limitations. - Earnings from ministerial services after retirement are also eligible for designation as housing allowance.
 If a cleric's Clergy Pension Plan benefits and withdrawals from an RSVP are enough to cover qualified housing costs, he or she should not request additional housing allowance designation for any compensation for ministerial services. - Self-employment tax (SECA) is due on all currently earned income, even if the cleric is retired and collecting Social Security.
 The cleric should include any currently earned housing allowance and/or the fair rental value of any church-provided housing.
 Failure by the cleric to include the proper value of such housing could result in additional tax liabilities, plus interest and penalties.
 If this income is not reported, the statute of limitations on assessing tax adjustments may not apply.
-No SECA tax is due on qualified pension plan distributions, including the amount excluded as housing.
+No SECA tax is due on qualified pension plan distributions paid on account of retirement nor on any long-term disability payments received, including the amount excluded as housing.

-- Housing provided to clergy employed for a short time away from home (a short time is generally considered to be a contract for one year or less) can in some cases be treated as a reimbursable business expense and will not be subject to income tax or self-employment tax (SECA).
+- Housing provided to clergy employed for a short time away from home (a short time is generally considered to be a contract for one year or less) can in some cases be treated as a reimbursable business expense and will not be subject to income tax or SECA.
 Contracts for an indefinite period, or a specific period of more than one year, would not qualify for such exclusion.
 Such arrangements could result in moving the cleric's "tax home" (primary residence) to the interim location.
-Be very careful about the wording of interim ministry contracts. - A part-time cleric has a contract or understanding that states a period of time during which the employee is expected to work for the church.
-Commuting mileage would not qualify for a tax-free reimbursement.
-Such a person may qualify for fringe benefits which are tax-exempt and would receive a Form W-2 at the end of the year. - Pensions are not earned income and therefore are not subject to selfemployment tax (SECA), with the possible exception of retirement benefits paid from a non-qualified deferred compensation plan. - Moving expenses are not deductible unless the cleric is moving at least 50 miles to a new, full-time position.
-See IRS Form 3903. - Key Point Tax Cuts and Jobs Act Update The exclusion for qualified moving expense reimbursement has been repealed by the Tax Cuts and Jobs Act for taxable years beginning in 2018.
-Therefore, starting in 2018, the reimbursement of moving expenses to an employee will need to be reported as additional compensation. - If a cleric meets the eligibility requirements for active health coverage through his or her employer and is also covered by Medicare, under the Medicare Secondary Payer rules, Medicare will require the employer's active medical coverage to become the cleric's primary medical coverage unless the cleric is employed by an employer who qualifies for the Medicare Secondary Payer Small Employer Exception. - The employer is prohibited from excluding employees or their spouses who are age 65 or older from active coverage if they otherwise meet the eligibility requirements.
+Be very careful about the wording of interim ministry contracts. - Commuting mileage does not qualify for a tax-free reimbursement.
+Where a part-time cleric has a contract or understanding that states a period of time during which the employee is expected to work for the church, commuting mileage would not qualify for a tax-free reimbursement.
+Such a person may qualify to receive fringe benefits which are tax-exempt and would receive a Form W-2 at the end of the year. - Pensions are not earned income and therefore are not subject to SECA. - Wey Point Tax Cuts and Jobs Act Update In 2019, payment or reimbursement of moving expenses to an employee will need to be reported as additional compensation. - If a cleric meets the eligibility requirements for active health coverage through his or her employer and is also covered by Medicare, under the Medicare Secondary Payer rules, Medicare will require the employer's active medical coverage to become the cleric's primary medical coverage unless the cleric is employed by an employer who qualifies for the Medicare Secondary Payer Small Employer Exception. - The employer is prohibited from excluding employees or their spouses who are age 65 or older from active coverage if they otherwise meet the eligibility requirements.
 This means that a cleric who is enrolled in Medicare and eligible for employer-provided active health coverage is no longer eligible for the Medical Trust's Medicare Supplement Health Plan or the post-retirement medical subsidy provided by The Church Pension Fund.